GuildOfWeavers/AirScript/bin/README.md

 Writing out transition functions and constraints, even for moderately complex STARKs, is extremely tedious and error-prone.
 AirScript aims to provide a higher-level language to simplify this task.

 ### Usage
-This library is not intended for standalone use, but is rather a core component of the [genSTARK](https://github.com/GuildOfWeavers/genSTARK) library.
+This module is not intended for standalone use, but is rather a core component of the [genSTARK](https://github.com/GuildOfWeavers/genSTARK) library.
 Nevertheless, you can install it separately like so:
 ```bash
 $ npm install @guildofweavers/air-script --save
 ```

 # AirScript syntax

-The example below defines a STARK for MiMC computations.
+The example below defines a STARK for MiMC computation.
 This is similar to the computation described by Vitalik Buterin in his [blog post](https://vitalik.ca/general/2018/07/21/starks_part_3.html) about STARKs.

 ```
 define MiMC over prime field (2^256 - 351 * 2^32 + 1) {